 Panasonic GX85 versus Olympus E-M10 II

-The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in April 2016 and August 2015.
+The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in April 2016 and August 2015.
 Both the GX85 and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GX85 and the Olympus E-M10 II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX85 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GX85 and the Olympus E-M10 II is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX85 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (15 percent) than the Panasonic GX85.
-However, the E-M10 II is slightly lighter (8 percent) than the GX85.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
+However, the E-M10 II is markedly lighter (8 percent) than the GX85.
 In this context, it is worth noting that neither the GX85 nor the E-M10 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.